Rivercraft911/InfiniteRecon_OUTDATED/README.md

 Hello!
 This repo is officially outdated!
 See the new design and repo here:

 Have you ever wanted to start your ethically dubious surveillance empire?
 InfiniteRecon is a better Infinity transmitter than the ones old intelligence organizations used to use.
-This modern take on room monitoring brings high-tech features to your surveillance needs!

 InfiniteRecon is a real-time audio streaming and analysis system built using an ESP32-S3 microcontroller with an INMP441 I2S MEMS microphone and a Raspberry Pi server.
 The system captures ambient room audio, streams it to the Raspberry Pi, and processes it for speech-to-text transcription, speaker identification, and topic-based alerting.
 A web dashboard running on the Raspberry Pi lets you view live transcriptions and configure alert keywords, SMS notifications, and optional LLM API integration.